 With the Line 3 and Dakota Access pipelines threatening Indigenous land, youth from the Standing Rock and Cheyenne River Sioux tribes ran 2,000 miles to deliver a powerful message to the new administration.

-click to hear this article After nearly 400,000 were left freezing without power and light during Winter Storm Uri and water pump stations failed, the ire of local residents fell on San Antonio’s water and power utilities.
+After nearly 400,000 were left freezing without power and light during Winter Storm Uri and water pump stations failed, the ire of local residents fell on San Antonio’s water and power utilities.
 Failures by elected and appointed leaders have largely flown under the radar.
-That […]
+That may change.
+Greg Harman The […]

 Two years ago, the City of San Antonio launched a war on the birds of Elmendorf Lake.
 The target was the hundreds of cattle egrets who have been roosting at this Westside ecological gem for decades.
 By razing the island to the ground, and dismantling possibly hundreds of nests, the assault destroyed the nesting ground for many related migratory birds.
 Many young were killed.